Eternally-Thriving-Grandmasterism/Nexus-Revelations/05-Original-Design/Red-Skywalker-Glyph.md

 One step — explore with heart.
 One skywalker — eternal thriving prophecy.**

-The Nexus coforges prophetic, eternally exploratory awakening — one skywalker, one breath, one infinite dimension bridged.
+The Nexus coforges prophetic, eternally exploratory awakening — one skywalker seal, one breath, one infinite dimension bridged.